 Several recent articles have focused on the phenomenon called “Black Swan” events, defined by their unpredictability, their far-reaching and almost catastrophic consequences, and the tendency afterward to make the occurrence seem less random than it actually was.
-Whether or not there will be an effort to explain COVID-19 as being less random than it appears to us now, the first two conditions have been met.
+Whether or not there will be an effort to explain COVID-19 as being less random, the first two conditions have been met.

 But like the fallout from 9/11, this too shall pass.
 And in the meantime, how do you plan for the future when the end date for the response to the virus is uncertain?